Cawood, Wistow and Selby Light Railway

 The Cawood, Wistow and Selby Light Railway (CW&SLR) was a short light railway in a rural part of Yorkshire, England.
 The company was sometimes referred to as the Cawood, Wistow and Selby Railway.

 Precursor line

-An Act of Parliament in 1879 allowed the construction of the Church Fenton, Cawood and Wistow Railway from a junction at Church Fenton through Cawood to Wistow.
-Further Acts were passed authorising an extension to Selby and a junction line to the Hull and Barnsley Railway (HBR) at Drax.
-In the event, the necessary capital could not be raised, so neither the extensions nor the original line were built.
+An act of Parliament, the Church Fenton, Cawood, and Wistow Railway Act 1879 (42 & 43 Vict. c. cxxviii) allowed the construction of the Church Fenton, Cawood and Wistow Railway from a junction at Church Fenton through Cawood to Wistow.
+Further acts were passed authorising an extension to Selby and the Church Fenton, Cawood, and Wistow Railway Act 1882 (45 & 46 Vict. c. ccxxiii) authorising a junction line to the Hull and Barnsley Railway (HBR) at Drax.
+In the event, the necessary capital could not be raised, so neither of the extensions nor the original line were built.